-3. You think that someone else is better qualified to talk to reporters.
+- You think that someone else is better qualified to talk to reporters.
 That may be true, but that doesn’t matter.
 Reporters will talk to the person who is available right now.
-If the hotshot expert you are deferring to is on vacation, too busy to talk to reporters or not interested in talking to reporters, then the reporter won’t ever get a chance to speak to you.
+If the hotshot expert you are deferring to is on vacation, too busy to talk to reporters, or not interested in talking to reporters, not making yourself known means you miss out.

-6. You don’t know how to contact the media.
+- You don’t know how to contact the media.
 While that might have been a problem years ago, it has never been easier to contact the media.
-Nearly every reporter can be found on Google and contacted via Twitter, Facebook, LinkedIn or Google+.
+Nearly every reporter can be found on Google and contacted via Twitter, Facebook, LinkedIn, Instagram, and more.

-7. You don’t think PR can help them.
+- You don’t think PR can help you.
 Very false.
-Publicity can help build their brands, create instant credibility and provide widespread visibility.
+Publicity can help build your brand, create instant credibility, and provide widespread visibility.
 For example, we wrote a press release announcing new training programs for the Reiki Institute.
-The press release was printed in many online media websites and her site was flooded with new visitors who inquired about her programs.
+The press release was printed in many online media websites, and her site was flooded with new visitors who inquired about her programs.

-9. You don’t have a big budget to hire a PR firm.
+- You don’t have a big budget to hire a PR firm.
 That could be true since PR firms can charge $30,000 and up for a 6-month contract.
 However, there are many low cost tools and free tools on the Internet that can help small businesses that want to do their own publicity.
 Plus, there are many small PR agencies that can take on small projects to help small businesses – and charge affordable rates.
-We offer the key tools at http://www.PRLEADSPLUS.com

-10. You are afraid of success.
-You wonder how they can deal with all the traffic to their business or website.
+- You are afraid of success.
+You wonder how you could deal with all the traffic to your business or website.
 Well, that’s a good problem to have!